 Our office also houses an adaptive testing center, which includes access to a closed-caption television (CCTV), JAWS screen-reading software and screen magnification software, as well as test readers and scribes for administering classroom exams.
 An adaptive computer lab is in Sycamore Hall.

 You may register with the office as soon as you're admitted to UNT.
 However, we recommend that you attend new student orientation, receive academic advising and register for classes before requesting classroom accommodations.

-We have accessible parking spaces located throughout campus.
-You’ll need a valid UNT parking permit and a state-approved ADA parking placard or license plate.
+Accessible parking spaces are located throughout campus, and you'll need a valid UNT parking permit and a state-approved ADA parking placard or license plate.
 Our campus shuttle system is equipped with wheelchair lifts and operates day and night.
-Visit the Parking and Transportation website for current parking regulations, a parking map and current shuttle schedules.
+Visit the transit website for current parking regulations, a parking map and current shuttle schedules.

-You’re required to live on campus if you graduated from high school the previous long semester, have completed fewer than 30 credit hours and are enrolled in 9 or more credit hours.
-Wheelchair-accessible rooms are available, as well as other reasonable adaptations requested in advance.
+You're required to live on campus if you graduated from high school the semester prior to enrolling at UNT, have completed fewer than 30 credit hours and are enrolled in 9 or more credit hours.
+Wheelchair- accessible rooms are available, as well as other reasonable accommodations requested in advance.